-- If you are a client, processing is necessary for the performance of a contract for legal services or in order to take steps at your request prior to entering into a contract. - In relation to information in categories (e) to (i) above (these being categories which are considered to be particularly sensitive information and include information about criminal convictions or proceedings), I am entitled by law to process the information where the processing is necessary for legal proceedings, legal advice, or otherwise for establishing, exercising or defending legal rights. - In relation to information which is not in categories (e) to (i) above, I rely on my legitimate interest and/or the legitimate interests of a third party in carrying out the processing for the Purposes set out above. - In certain circumstances processing may be necessary in order that I can comply with a legal obligation to which I am subject (including carrying out anti-money laundering or terrorist financing checks). - The processing is necessary to publish judgments or other decisions of courts or tribunals.
+- If you are a client, processing is necessary for the performance of a contract for legal services or in order to take steps at your request prior to entering into a contract. - In relation to information in category (e) above, I am entitled by law to process the information where the processing is necessary for legal proceedings, legal advice, or otherwise for establishing, exercising or defending legal rights. - In relation to information which is not in category (e) above, I rely on my legitimate interest and/or the legitimate interests of a third party in carrying out the processing for the Purposes set out above. - In certain circumstances processing may be necessary in order that I can comply with a legal obligation to which I am subject (including carrying out anti-money laundering or terrorist financing checks). - The processing is necessary to publish judgments or other decisions of courts or tribunals.